Vyral/base-template/_posts/2018-05-10-the-current-state-of-inventory-in-our-local-market.md

 {% include pullquote.html %}

-Inventory levels are very similar in these same price points for Warren County.
+Inventory levels are very similar in these same price points for Warrick County.
 For both counties, the market favors sellers up to the price points at and above $500,000, as there is much less demand for homes in this range.

 As for other area markets, Spencer County has a four-month supply while Posey County has a three-month supply.
 Looking at these figures, **it’s clear that most of our local markets are currently favoring sellers.**